 Option B: Virtual COM Port (For Legacy RS232 CNCs)

 Many legacy programs only recognize physical ports like COM1.
-Virtual COM Port (VCOM) software simulates a hardware port in Windows, intercepting TCP/IP network data and feeding it to your software as if a physical RS232 cable were attached.
+By installing specialized serial to ethernet converter software (such as a VCOM driver), you can simulate a hardware port in Windows, intercepting TCP/IP network data and feeding it to your software as if a physical RS232 cable were attached.

 Real-World Application & ROI